Beer Before Wine Not Fine, New Study Says

 — Bloomberg (@business) February 8, 2019

-While the volunteers were said to experience hangovers (and even one in ten reportedly threw up,) it was discovered that there was not much difference in “hangover intensity” between the subjects.
+While the volunteers were said to experience hangovers (and even one in 10 reportedly threw up), it was discovered that there was not much difference in “hangover intensity” between the subjects.
 The results were subsequently published in the American Journal of Clinical Nutrition.

 “The truth is that drinking too much of any alcoholic drink is likely to result in a hangover,” said Jöran Köchling, one of the authors of the study from Witten/Herdecke University in Germany.
 “The only reliable way of predicting how miserable you’ll feel the next day is by how drunk you feel and whether you are sick.
 We should all pay attention to these red flags when drinking.”